kamcod/auto-room-MERN/README.md

 # Getting Started with Auto Room Project

-This project was a basic MERN app name `Auto Room`.
+This project was a basic MERN index name `Auto Room`.
 Where a user signup and then registered a new car.
 That record can be updated and deleted by the user.

 ## Available Scripts